 Lindsey is a fantastic runner in his own right but his coaching resume speaks for itself.
 There are very many coaches who can coach elite athletes to superb results as there are many coaches who can train the average athlete to be their best.
 There are only a few who can do both.
 Lindsey Parry is one of them.

-These are Lindsey Parry's Comrades Marathon Training Programmes for the 2018 Down Run (until December.
-The rest will be released closer to the time):
+Click on any of the images below to access Lindsey Parry's Comrades Marathon Training Programmes for the 2020 Down Run:

-The up run is quite different to the down with as far as the stresses and strains that it puts on your body.
+The Comrades down run is quite different to the up with regards to the stresses and strains that it puts on your body.
 The training, therefore, will also be slightly different between the two races.
 This post goes into detail on what the difference is training for the up run as opposed to the down run.

 The route of the Comrades varies in distance, depending if it is an up run or a down run.
-The Comrades Marathon down run is 89km or 56 miles long and is run from Pietermaritzburg to Durban while the up run is run from Durban to Pietermaritzburg and is 86km or 54 miles long.
+The Comrades Marathon down run is 90km or 56 miles long and is run from Pietermaritzburg to Durban while the up run is run from Durban to Pietermaritzburg and is 86km or 54 miles long.

 As most South Africans know, Comrades runs through a region of KwaZulu-Natal known as the Valley of a Thousand Hills.
 The terrain itself is punishing and it is not for the fainthearted.
 The down run is particularly bruising on the body.